 NOTE: When checking level at temperature lower than 20°C (68°F), it may be slightly lower than MIN. mark.

-NOTE: Ensure coolant reservoir hose is properly routed as per the above illustration to avoid any interference, when closing cover.
+NOTE: Ensure coolant reservoir hose is properly routed to avoid any interference when closing cover.

 If coolant is added in the coolant reservoir, check also the level in the radiator.